microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 #### Considerations

 An `Environment` provides a container for scale and management boundary in Power Platform.
-The platform considerations and recommendations are documented as part of [North Star Architecture for Power Platform](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#environments).
+The platform considerations and recommendations are documented as part of [Power Platform Landing Zones architecture methodology](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform#environments).

 > Note: In this guidance, `environment` refers to [Power Platform environments](https://docs.microsoft.com/power-platform/admin/environments-overview) unless otherwise called out explicitly.